joshbruce/fourth-earth-raw/public/extensions/content.md

 The setting will tend to have degrees of technology and abilities.
 The scale upon which these are placed will tend to be mundane on one end, advanced in the middle, and exceptionally advanced at the other end.
 The setting and theme direct what falls where and the exerience of a character will tend to direct their response.

 A human earthling from 1950 is given a ring.
 A ring is mundane and this one doesn't seem particularly odd and the human puts the ring on.
 Upon placing the ring on their finger they are whisked away to another planet.
 Opening their eyes they see other humanoid beings distinct from one another.
 Some are flying.
 Others are manifesting all manner of objects with their minds.
 Here, the ring the character is wearing is also mundane; however, for the human, the ring is now magical.
 Here, everything these people are doing is mundane.
-Back on Earth though and to this character, this is magic.
+Back on Earth and to this character, this is magic.
+(Magic is that which has not yet been explained.)

 General rule is that if it's something everyone has access to and appears everywhere, it's mundane.
-With that said, if it tips the balance of the experience too far, the game becomes boring (or at least using the tool or magic does); the hero needs to lose their powers or tools.
+With that said, if it tips the balance of the experience too far, the game becomes boring (or at least using the tool or magic does); the hero needs to lose their powers or tools to generate tension again.
 Therefore, to reclaim some of the balance, maybe the use of the power or tool comes at a higher cost; to cast a spell drains a battery, either a flat cost or is the target battery of the challenge level.

 ## Tool decay and destruction